 Do You Like to Support Me - It's easy; use the Paypal Button below 😍

 Do you want to obtain the usage right for my images?
 Contact me, but we will take action against picture theft.

 The pictures of the Calf Creek Falls are from the marvellous photographer Toshimi Izumi Kristof.
 We met her and her husband in Escalante and spent a wonderful evening together.

 * Pictures by the like-minded hiker Jeremy from Colorado.

-The Great Chamber and the Bryce Canyon covered in snow photos are by Ray Downs, an excellent photographer from Arizona whom we met in Sedona.
+The Great Chamber and the Bryce Canyon covered in snow photos are by Ray Downs, an excellent photographer and friend from Arizona whom we met in Sedona.